 On the other hand, trowels with long, slender blades are ideal for narrow or rocky spots.
 In addition, they’re great for deep digging to remove stubborn weeds, especially in tight areas.

-Beveled, pointed, or serrated blades are all suited for cutting through compacted earth and roots.
+Trowels with beveled, pointed, or serrated blades are all suited for cutting through compacted earth and roots.

 Some trowels have larger, scooped shaped heads, designed to cradle soil better.